-Although I do not live in America, I have watched their recent federal election very closely.
-As an expat living in South East Asia, I am justifiably concerned about the growing tensions between the US and China over the Spratly Islands and Taiwan.
+Although I do not live in America, I have watched their recent presidential election very closely.
+As an expat living in South East Asia, I am justifiably concerned about the growing tensions between the US and China over North Korea, the Spratly Islands and Taiwan.

-Who among us really knows Donald?
+Who among us really knows Donald Trump?
 I certainly don’t.
 I have never met his family, worked with him, had a quiet chat with him over a cup of coffee, or played a round of golf with him.
-The only thing that I do know is that he has been elected president because of the various mechanisms that comprise America’s current system of democracy.
+The only thing that I do know is that he has been elected President because of the various mechanisms that comprise America’s current system of democracy.